Eduardo-vsouza/rp3/README.md

 | MSBooster			   | 1.2.1	      | Predicts Retention Times and add delta_RT_loess to ``.pin`` files coming from MSFragger | https://github.com/Nesvilab/MSBooster/releases/tag/v1.2.1 |

 6.  **Important**.
 Configure the Paths to each of the dependencies in the file config.txt located inside the RP3 folder.
-Replace the $PATH to each tool in its respective column.
+Replace the $PATH to each tool **executable** in its respective column.
 By default, the pipeline will look for the tools in your $PATH.

 ## Testing the installation
 We provide a *demo* mode with reduced datasets so the user can check if the installation is working properly.
 This mode will check the 5 main modes (*translation, database, search, postms,* and *ribocov*).
 - First, you need to download the demo_data from the releases page and put it in the same directory as the Rp3.py script.